-- Fees shown in the diagram are related to admission procedures and are paid once per cycle by all students.
-No tuition fees are paid by higher education students, except those who exceed the regular length of study by more than one year.
+- Students (first and second cycle) studying in Czech language programmes do not pay tuition fees.
+The fees shown in the diagram are admission fees and are paid once per cycle by all students.
+When students exceed the regular length of study by more than one year, they need to pay tuition fees.
+About 12 % of students paid this type of tuition fee in 2015.
+The minimum fee is CZK 9 810 per academic year.
 Exemptions are made for students who become parents during their studies.
-The minimum fee is CZK 9 651/academic year, based on the average cost of a student for the public budget set annually by the Ministry of Education.
-No maximum is set by law. - Students of study programmes in a foreign language have to pay tuition fees.
-No maximum limit is set by law.
-Such arrangements are decided by each higher education institution.
-Higher education institutions can also charge fees for the recognition of higher education qualifications obtained abroad. - There is no short cycle programme in the Czech Republic. - Fees for international students are the same as for home students, as long as they study in the Czech language.
+The minimum fee is set annually by the Ministry of Education.
+There is no maximum fee set by law. - Students in programmes taught in foreign languages (approximately 2 % of the total) have to pay tuition fees.
+The fees are decided by each higher education institution with no maximum limit.
+Higher education institutions can also charge fees for the recognition of higher education qualifications obtained abroad. - There is no part-time student status. - There are no short cycle programmes. - Fees for international students, i.e. students who are not citizens of the Czech Republic, are the same as for home students, as long as they study in the Czech language.

-- Scholarships are granted by all public higher education institutions on the basis of excellence in studies, or for research, artistic and other activities. - Scholarships are granted to students from regions other than the seat of the higher education institution (CZK 5 400/year).
-Around 47 % of students received this scholarship in 2015/16. - Social scholarships are available for students in a difficult economic situation.
-The amount received is the same for everyone (CZK 24 750/year).
-0.8 % of students received this support in 2015/16. - No publicly subsidised or market loans are provided for financing studies. - Family allowances, depending on family economic conditions, may be awarded until the student is 26 years of age.
-A child allowance of CZK 700 per month is paid if the family's income is below 2.4 times the subsistence level. - Tax benefits for parents are also provided in the form of tax relief for each dependent child (student up to 26 years of age).
-The amount is graded according to the birth order from 2016, CZK 13 404/year for the first child, CZK 17 004 for the second child, and CZK 20 604 for the third and fourth child.
+- Merit-based scholarships are granted by all public HEIs for excellence in studies, research, artistic and other activities.
+About 7 % students received this grant for excellent study results in 2015/16 and around 7 % received the scholarship for research, artistic and other activities.
+One student may receive both these types of scholarships. - Scholarships to support accommodation expenses are granted to students from regions other than the seat of the higher education institution (CZK 5 400/year), with around 54 % receiving this scholarship in 2015/16. - Social scholarships are available for students in a difficult economic situation.
+The minimum amount received is CZK 27 500/year).
+The grant provider is the Ministry of Education, Youth and Sports. - There are no publicly subsidised or market loans provided to finance studies. - Family allowances may be awarded until the student reaches the age of 26 years.
+A child allowance of CZK 700 per month is paid if the family's income is below 2.4 times the subsistence level. - Tax benefits for parents are provided in the form of tax relief for each dependent child (students up to the age of 26 years).
+From 2016, CZK 13 404/year is allowed for the first child, CZK 17 004 for the second child, and CZK 20 604 for the third and fourth child.
 In case the child is disabled, the amount is multiplied by two.